Liyue (Genshin Impact): Lore

+After the Frost Moon returns back to Teyvat, the shadowmoon loses the meaning for its existence and begins disintegrating bit-by-bit.
+It completely disappears during a contemporaneous Lantern Rite, releasing the fragment of Zibai's soul contained within.
+Zhongli, who had been awaiting a chance like this for thousands of years, and the Traveler reunite it with Zibai's other Deadly Selves and resurrect her.

 Influences

-On the eve of the Spring Festival of 2022, Genshin Impact released a video of Liyue character Yun Jin's opera performance, "The Divine Damsel of Devastation," which garnered over 30 million views worldwide within a year.
-On October 9, 2022, Genshin Impact officially released the first film in the "Gourmet Tour: Liyue's Cuisine Collection" series, showcasing the production process of the famous dish "Slow-Cooked Bamboo Shoot Soup."
+On the eve of the Spring Festival of 2022, Genshin Impact released a video of Liyue character Yun Jin's opera performance, "The Divine Damsel of Devastation", which garnered over 30 million views worldwide within a year.
+On October 9, 2022, Genshin Impact officially released the first film in the "Gourmet Tour: Liyue's Cuisine Collection" series, showcasing the production process of the famous dish "Slow-Cooked Bamboo Shoot Soup".
 This video received over 2 million views on Bilibili and YouTube on its first day.
-In the Spring Festival of 2023, the Genshin Impact team, in collaboration with Southern Weekly, launched a documentary series, "A Journey of Art and Heritage," focusing on traditional crafts such as printmaking and carving.
+In the Spring Festival of 2023, the Genshin Impact team, in collaboration with Southern Weekly, launched a documentary series, "A Journey of Art and Heritage", focusing on traditional crafts such as printmaking and carving.
 Several documentary shorts showcasing the process of these artisans creating their works will also be released.